-The Etruscan civilization is draped in mystery in terms of where these people originated from and their language and alphabet – most of which not yet understood because they did not leave behind books or literature.
+The Etruscan civilization is draped in mystery in terms of where these people originated from and their language and alphabet – most of which are not yet understood because they did not leave behind books or literature.
 As they built mostly using wood and terracotta, their structures did not survive the millennia like the ancient Roman buildings of stone and marble have.
-Most of all the knowledge we have about the Etruscans come from grave goods found inside their tombs, and many preserved in museums.
+Most of all the knowledge we have about the Etruscans comes from grave goods found inside their tombs, and many preserved in museums.

-However, we do know that the once primitive small city state of Rome had 7 Etruscan Kings before the Romans revolted, dethroned the last Etruscan King, and became a Republic.
-As Rome grew bigger and stronger, it sought to expand its power and territory, and over the course of a few hundred years Rome conquered all the Etruscan city states and absorbed them into the ever growing Roman Empire – marking the end of the Etruscan civilization.
+However, we do know that the once primitive small city-state of Rome had 7 Etruscan Kings before the Romans revolted, dethroned the last Etruscan King, and became a Republic.
+As Rome grew bigger and stronger, it sought to expand its power and territory, and over the course of a few hundred years, Rome conquered all the Etruscan city-states and absorbed them into the ever-growing Roman Empire – marking the end of the Etruscan civilization.

 Most of the knowledge we have about the Etruscans came from what was discovered inside their tombs in their vast necropoli such as in Cerveteri and also in Tarquinia (see below the Etruscan Necropolis of Tarquinia).